No Thanks, I want to continue reading.

 Meraki, they say in Greek, for giving “something of yourself” into what you do.
 For some of us, the Meraki quotient, the need for doing something soulfully, with creativity and love is very high.
-The point of contention comes in when we are unable to realise this feeling in the environs of corporate work culture.
+The point of contention comes in when we are unable to realize this feeling in the environs of corporate work culture.
 That’s when Monday blues start kicking in.
-At some point, some of us decide it’s time to set ourselves free and become independent consultants and freelancers.
+At some point, some of us decide it’s time to set ourselves free and become a part of the liquid workforce, as independent consultants and freelancers.
 Even if we do not become entrepreneurs, we would be happy in roles that are entrepreneurial in nature.

-The biggest advantage now is that our companies are opening up their rungs for consultants and freelancers.
+The biggest advantage now is that our companies are opening up their rungs for independent consultants and freelancers.
 Companies are embracing the concept of an Open Talent Economy, making the borders of their organization fluid enough to leverage external talent.
-There is a growing need for freelancers and consultants as the possibility to hire expert talent on a need basis gives companies a significant edge on both cost and efficiency.
-More and more companies that are asking themselves the question why hire a full time employees when you can rent one.
+There is a growing need for freelancers and consultants as the possibility to hire expert talent on a need basis gives companies a significant edge in both cost and efficiency.
+More and more companies that are asking themselves the question why hire a full-time employee when you can rent one.

-If you haven’t yet decided to become a consultant, there is no better time than now.
+If you haven’t yet decided to become a freelancer, there is no better time than now.
 Here are five reasons that explain:

 If you are beginning to look for new consulting assignments, the best places to start off are small size, midsize and start-up companies.
-Big companies might disappoint you as they aren’t yet as receptive as the smaller companies inutilizing consultant services.
+Big companies might disappoint you as they aren’t yet as receptive to, as the smaller companies in utilizing consultant services.
 And when it comes to finding clients and the right projects, the internet is your best companion.
 Look up for projects on Flexing It, Upwork, Peopleperhour, Freelancer and more such websites.
-Also, built a strong professional network through Linkedin and establish an agile online presencewith Twitter.
+Also, built a strong professional network through Linkedin and establish an agile online presence, with Twitter.